secureworks/aristotle/docs/post_filter_mod.rst

     Keep in mind, this is a YAML file and entries must conform to the YAML specification.

-PFMod rules (not to be confused with Suricata or Snort rules) are defined in YAML format and the rules YAML file passed to Aristotle.
-Some notes about the PFMod YAML format:
+PFMod rules (not to be confused with Suricata or Snort rules) are defined in YAML format in a file that is passed to Aristotle.
+For examples, see the :ref:`Example PFMod YAML Files` section.
+Some notes about the
+PFMod rule definition:

 -  The ``version`` key is optional and can be used (in the future) to distinguish among different PFMod format versions.
 However, at this point there is only one version -- 1.0.
 -  The ``include`` key can be given a list of (other) PFMod rules files to include.
-Files are processed in the order they appear with files in the ``include`` list being processed before any ``rules`` directives in a file.
+Files are processed in the order they appear, with files in the ``include`` list being processed before any ``rules`` directives in a file (basically depth-first search).
 If an absolute path is not given, the location of the referenced file will assume to be relative to the file in which it is referenced.
 -  Under the ``rules`` key is a list of (PFMod) rules each with its applicable data: